webgpu/webgpufundamentals/webgpu/lessons/webgpu-vertex-buffers.md

 One last thing to cover here are index buffers.
 Index buffers describe the order to process and use the vertices.

-You can think of `draw` as going through the vertices in order
+You can think of `draw` as going through the vertices in order:

 ```
 0, 1, 2, 3, 4, 5, .....